 Rome City Buses

-B are the mainstay of Rome's public transit network, with scores of routes crisscrossing the city and extending into outlying districts such as Lido di Ostia.
-For route maps in PDF format, see the ATAC public-transit agency's English-language map links.
-(The links don't work in all browsers, so if you can't get a map to load, try Internet Explorer or Firefox.)
+Buses are the mainstay of Rome's public transit network, with scores of routes crisscrossing the city and extending into outlying districts such as Lido di Ostia.
+For route maps in PDF format, see the ATAC public-transit agency's map links.

 City bus stops are clearly marked, and city buses are easy to recognize: They're usually light grey or orange, with an ATAC logo on the side and large electronic destinations signs on the front.
-In additon to standard buses, ATAC has several "electric-powered routes" in the city center that use minibuses like the one in the inset photo at right.
+In additon to standard buses, ATAC has several "electric-powered routes" in the city center that use minibuses like the one in the small photo.

 How to buy tickets